Dean's Commemorative Award in Memory of David Burnett

 Application closing date: 29 April 2017

-Application submission: Faculty Office, Ms Fiona Thien, Room 218, JD Stewart Building, B01, Faculty of Veterinary Science
+Application submission: Faculty Office, Mr Ryan Pfeiffer, Room 218, JD Stewart Building, B01, Faculty of Veterinary Science

 The Gift has been set up to commemorate the memory of David (“Dave”) Burnett, BA '07 a promising undergraduate Arts / Law student who was a pro-active member of the University of Sydney community.
 A former State President and national vice-president of the Australian Union of Jewish Students, David was active in the NSW Young Labor organisation, in University of Sydney student politics and other areas of the community.
 David was committed to promoting and and acting upon principles of social justice, tolerance and inter-community harmony.